Town of Athabasca

 Must be the legal owner of an existing low-rise residential property located in the Town of Athabasca and meet all requirements listed in the Town of Athabasca’s CEIP Terms and Conditions.

-All eligible energy efficiency and renewable energy upgrades are posted on the Residential Eligible Upgrades pages.
+All eligible energy efficiency and renewable energy upgrades are posted under Residential Upgrades.
 Town of Athabasca participants must install eligible upgrades with a minimum total cost of $3,000 to qualify for financing.

-The maximum financing term is the lesser of 20 years or the effective useful life (EUL) of the eligible upgrades.
-The EUL is the average time in years where the upgrade is expected to result in energy savings and is noted on the Residential Eligible Upgrades pages on the program website.
+The maximum payment term is the lesser of 20 years or the effective useful life (EUL) of the eligible upgrades.
+The EUL is the average time in years where the upgrade is expected to result in energy savings and is noted under Residential Upgrades.

 The interest rate provided by the Town of Athabasca for eligible CEIP projects is 3.5%.